-The Superior Court may appoint child advocates to represent the interests of dependent children.
+The Superior Court of the State of California, County of Nevada may appoint child advocates to represent the interests of dependent children.
 For cases in which a prosecution is initiated under the Penal Code arising from neglect or abuse of the child, the court shall make such an appointment.
-In order to qualify for appointment, the child advocate must be trained by and function under the auspices of a Court Appointed Special Advocate Program (CASA), formed and operating under the guidelines set forth in CRC 5.655 and Welfare & Institutions Code Section 356.5.
+In order to qualify for appointment, the child advocate must be trained by and function under the auspices of a Court Appointed Special Advocate Program (CASA), formed and operating under the guidelines set forth in California Rules of Court, rule 5.655 and Welfare & Institutions Code section 356.5.

-The CASA program must comply with California Rules of Court Rule 5.655.
+The CASA program must comply with California Rules of Court, rule 5.655.
 The CASA program shall report regularly to the Presiding Judge of the juvenile court with evidence that it is operating under the guidelines established by the National Court Appointed Special Advocate Association and the California State Guidelines for Child Advocates.
-(Amended January 1, 2008.)